GodotWorkshop

 Now when we start the game, if you press the enter key you will be able to see the player jump and hear the sfx!

 Next lets change our animations when we press the enter key.
-Using the same strategy we used for the audio player, lets include our animation player and play the different animations when our character is in different states like below.
+Using the same strategy we used for the audio player, lets include our animation player node and play the different animations when our character is in different states like below.

 Screenshot 2025-02-06 at 11 43 32 PM